 Chocolate Peanut Butter Caramel Tarts with Shortbread Crust

-The whole tart is garnished with peanuts, flaky sea salt, and if you’d like, a little extra drizzle of peanut butter…because can you ever have too much?!
+The tart is garnished with peanuts, flaky sea salt, and if you’d like, a little extra drizzle of peanut butter…because can you ever have too much?!
 The resulting chocolate peanut butter caramel tart is creamy, sweet, salty, and nutty, with crunchy from the crust and with the lusciously smooth caramel and chocolate filling.

 I haven’t been able to stop breaking off pieces from the fridge to snack on, and a little piece is enough to satisfy because this chocolate peanut butter caramel tart recipe is rich!
 Share this with the chocolate peanut butter lovers in your life and they’ll love you forever.
 Enjoy!